w/ Electric Pop Duo 'Featurette'

 FEATURETTE is an electro-pop duo from Toronto.
 They recently released their dark pop-sounding EP Dream Riot in 2020 and have over 700K combined career streams.
 Their music has been featured on the trending Netflix show Ginny & Georgia, Working Moms, Kim’s Convenience and many more.

 ''The visuals are compelling, dark, and heartbreakingly beautiful at the same time.
 It is a true testimonial of Lexie Jay's life being a victim of sexual abuse at the young age of 11 yrs old.
-The art and visuals for this haunting video are set in a school with desks, lockers, giant pencils, paper airplanes, a cake with candles that tell the story of how old Lexie was when the abuse happened and the butterfly clip is undeniable.
+The art and visuals are set in a school with desks, lockers, giant pencils, paper airplanes, a cake with candles that tell the story of how old Lexie was when the abuse happened and the butterfly clip is undeniable.
 There are some really powerful moments of Lexie wrapped in the music cassette tape and ripping herself free.
 Then there is the glass that she shatters with the words ‘You won’t own up to what you did, so I’m taking all 'The Blame’.
 It is powerful.''

 ''I can't say enough about how important this song and video are to victims all over the world.
 To express the dark emotions that someone deals with inside after being sexually abused is very difficult.
 Lexie and Jon captured that feeling of innocence taken.''